Aurinko-Yoxel/aurinko-sdk/aurinko-sdk/docs/AuthApi.md

 > CompletableFuture<PreparedAuthToken> prepareAuth()

-Prepare an authorization flow (with external authentication data)
+Validate an external identity token

-Aurinko&#39;s standard user authentication uses cookies or session tokens.
-For clients using Office365 add-in applications, Aurinko also supports ExchangeIdToken for external authentication (See https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/inside-the-identity-token for more details).
-To use exchange identity token, do the following: 1.
-Get an ExchangeIdToken from the Office365 add-in application.
-See the link above for more details.
-2. Make the call to &#x60;/auth/prepare&#x60; with these HTTP headers:   - &#x60;X-Aurinko-Auth-Type&#x60;: &#x60;exchangeIdToken&#x60;   - &#x60;Authorization&#x60;: &#x60;Bearer &lt;your_exchange_id_token&gt;&#x60; &lt;br&gt;   This call returns a temporary token: &#x60;{ \&quot;token\&quot;: \&quot;your-temporary-token\&quot; }&#x60;.
-3. Use the temporary token from &#x60;/auth/prepare&#x60; at the &#x60;/authorizeUser&#x60; endpoint.
-Pass it as a query parameter: &#x60;?token&#x3D;your-temporary-token&#x60;.
-Post-authentication, a new user is created or an existing user is re-authorized.
-To access Aurinko API, client applications now can use exchange identity token by authenticating API requests with: - &#x60;X-Aurinko-Auth-Type&#x60;: &#x60;exchangeIdToken&#x60; - &#x60;Authorization&#x60;: &#x60;Bearer &lt;your_exchange_id_token&gt;&#x60;
+This method is for Office365 web add-ins that want to implement external authentication based on [Exchange Identity Token](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/inside-the-identity-token).
+Here are the steps involved in establishing an Aurinko User session:  1.
+Your Office 365 web add-in gets the Exchange identity token (see the link above for how it is done).
+2. Makes a POST call to the &#x60;/auth/prepare&#x60; endpoint with the following HTTP headers:   - &#x60;X-Aurinko-Auth-Type&#x60;: &#x60;exchangeIdToken&#x60;   - &#x60;Authorization&#x60;: &#x60;Bearer &lt;your_exchange_id_token&gt;&#x60;       Auriko validates the identity token and provides a temporary token if the ID is valid:      &#x60;{ \&quot;token\&quot;: \&quot;your-temporary-token\&quot; }&#x60;  3.
+The addin then calls the &#x60;/authorizeUser&#x60; endpoint with the temporary token, using the query parameter    &#x60;?token&#x3D;your-temporary-token&#x60;.
+Upon successful completion of the steps a new Aurinko User is created or an existing User is re-authorized.
+And from now on this identity token is recognized by Aurinko and is associated with the User session.
+From here on the add-in can access Aurinko API with its Exchange identity token, this way:  - &#x60;X-Aurinko-Auth-Type&#x60;: &#x60;exchangeIdToken&#x60; - &#x60;Authorization&#x60;: &#x60;Bearer &lt;your_exchange_id_token&gt;&#x60;

 ### Example